zaksabeast/PokemonRNGGuides/guides/Sun and Moon/Timeline Leap Guide.md

 ## Step 6: Calculate the timeline leap frame

-1. Input the current frame you are on after confirming it is a safe frame into the starting frame in "Frame Range".
+1. After confirming your current frame is a safe frame, input it into the "Frame Range" starting frame.

-2. Then choose "Timeline Leap" and click on "Calculate".
+2. Choose "Timeline Leap" and click on "Calculate".

 3. A window will pop up with the frame you will press `A` on.
 This is Frame 1.
    - For Mystery Gifts this is when you press `A` on "Yes" to accept the Pokemon